tyzaza16/tyzaza16/README.md

 Software Engineer, Developer
 --------------------------------

-I've been experience in Software Engineer for 5 month now.
+I've been experience in Software Engineer for 1 year and 3 month now.

 * 🌍  I'm based in Bangkok Thailand
 * ✉️  You can contact me at [sarathorn.16@gmail.com](mailto:sarathorn.16@gmail.com)